 Other types of injuries can be caused by hard contact with something.
 This can often cause a broken bone or torn ligament or tendon.

-Pacific Rim Orthopaedic Surgeons will help you get the right treatment for your injury.
+Pacific Rim Orthopedic Surgeons will help you get the right treatment for your injury.

 Your musculoskeletal system gives you the ability to move.
 It provides form, support, stability, and movement to the body.
 This complex system includes your bones, joints, ligaments, tendons, muscles, and nerves, and allows you to move, work,and be active.